-Figuring out how to tell your best friend you like her is tricky territory.
+Figuring out how to tell your best friend you love her (or like her) is tricky territory.
 This isn’t just some random girl you met online or at a bar.
 When you realize you want to take a friendship to a romantic level, you may worry that:

 - Your confession will make the relationship take a turn for the worse.